kylaronquillo/danmei-lounge/README.md

 # danmei-lounge
-An on-going side project where I get to rate danmeis that is just for webnovels (this is srsly just for my own satisfaction)
+An on-going side project where I get to rate just danmeis (this is srsly just for my own satisfaction)